davidnemec/bitwarden-to-keepass/README.md

 ```

 **The `--rm --it` is important!** Why?
-- `--rm`: The docker container will delete itself after it runs.
+- `--rm`: The Docker container will delete itself after it runs.
 This ensures no config leaking.
-- `-it` The script will ask you your credentials, so docker has to run interactively.
+- `-it`: The script will ask for your credentials, so Docker has to run interactively.

 First, the script will ask for your username: